Tinkerforge/doc/source/Tutorials/Tutorial.rst

 .. image:: /Images/Tutorial/tutorial_2_600.jpg
    :scale: 100 %
-   :alt: DC Brick in Stack with Master and Power Supply with connected Motor and Rotary Poti Bricklet
+   :alt: DC Brick in stack with Master Brick and Step-Down Power Supply with connected motor and Rotary Poti Bricklet
    :align: center
    :target: ../_images/Tutorial/tutorial_2_1200.jpg

-If you connect the Master Brick to the PC over USB, the Brick Viewer should show the Master Brick (measuring current and voltage flowing through the Stack), the DC Brick and the Rotary Poti Bricklet.
+If you connect the Master Brick to the PC over USB, the Brick Viewer should show the Master Brick (measuring current and voltage flowing through the stack), the DC Brick and the Rotary Poti Bricklet.

 Phase 2: Write your own Program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^